vaskort/location-saver/README.md

 _Still under development_

 If you want to see what I'm doing (at your own risk :P) clone this repo run `npm install` and then `react-native run-ios`.
-(Android recently updated also so you can try `react native android` but generally I'm working on iOS first)
+(Android recently updated also so you can try `react-native run-android` but generally I'm working on iOS first)

 ### You can add your own location to the list ###
 (_Also rename and delete it_)